-In total, we received 141 applications and made 84 awards, totalling £2.4M (£2.4M in 2020/21). £2.2M was paid out in grant awards, which was higher than last year (£1.75M in 2020/21) as charities were less restricted and able to use funding as it was awarded.
-We are actively in touch with our beneficiaries to discuss the release of future instalments.
-This year, the percentage of awards made, from the total number of applications (application 'success rate') was 60% (63% 2020/21).
-We always fund thematically, and run three grant programmes, Main Grants, Small Grants and Strategic Grants.
+In total, we received 126 applications and made 77 awards, totalling £2.9M (£2.4M in 2021/22). £2.6M was paid out in grant awards, which was higher than last year (£2.2M) in 2021/22) in recognition of our higher level of grant allocations.
+We are actively working with our beneficiaries to discuss the release of future instalments.
+This year, the percentage of awards made, from the total number of applications (application 'success rate') was 61% (60% 2021/22).
+We always fund thematically, and run three grant programmes: Main Grants, Small Grants and Strategic Grants.
 The distribution of funding across each of our funding themes is determined by a number of factors, including the numbers of applications received.

-25 of the awards were intended to bring Scotland-wide benefits, while others served a more local geographical area across 19 of our local authorities.
+17 of the awards were intended to bring Scotland-wide benefits, while others served a more local geographical area across 22 of our local authorities.

-16 Board and Panel meetings were held to help us distribute our funds, supported by the staff team.
-Our Panel structure for the assessment of grants ensures applications are considered from a number of people with expertise relevant to each funding theme.
+19 board and panel meetings were held to help us distribute our funds, supported by the staff team.
+Our panel structure for the assessment of grants ensures applications are considered by a number of people with expertise relevant to each funding theme.
 Those panels reach a collective view on each proposal which helps form a recommendation for Trustee consideration.
 Those applications which carry a recommendation to approve a grant were for a wide range of high calibre initiatives.
 Our panellists considered they would best meet the Trust's objects and our strategic priorities.